igorski/zCanvas/README.md

 # zCanvas

-A lightweight JavaScript library for interacting with HTML Canvas drawables as if they were separately animatable, interactive Objects. zCanvas is optimized for mobile devices, relying on optimal use of resources and works well with touch events; as such zCanvas can be an excellent resource for creating (mobile) browsed based games.
+A lightweight JavaScript library for interacting with HTML Canvas drawables as if they were separately animatable, interactive objects. zCanvas is optimized for mobile devices, relying on optimal use of resources and works well with touch events; as such zCanvas can be an excellent resource for creating (mobile) browsed based games.
 It is however also equally useful for creating complex graphical interfaces.

-The concept of zCanvas encourages _Object Oriented Programming_, where each custom drawable Object you create for your project should inherit its prototype from the sprite-"class".
+The concept of zCanvas encourages _Object Oriented Programming_, where each custom drawable object you create for your project should inherit its prototype from the sprite-"class".
 You'll find that in regular use you'll only have to override two methods for custom drawable logic and its visual rendering.
 Don't be frightened by the mention of _OOP_, zCanvas is equally useful if you prefer _functional programming_.

 zCanvas will provide an API that takes care of all animation and update logic you'd associate with, for instance, a game loop, rendering images or even using animated spritesheets.
-However, the rendering logic (i.e. the "drawing" of the visual content) can be as low level as you'd like, by drawing straight onto the <canvas> using the browsers
+However, the rendering logic (i.e. the "drawing" of the visual content) can be as low level as you'd like, by drawing straight onto the HTMLCanvasElement using the browsers
 _CanvasRenderingContext2D_-API.

 zCanvas has been written in vanilla JavaScript (ES2018 dialect) and thus works independently from (and should work with) any other JavaScript framework.

 ## DisplayList convention

-Where the _HTMLCanvasElement_ differs from other HTML elements in that its contents aren't visible as individual nodes (but rather, as pixels), zCanvas provides an API that allows you to interact with drawable Objects as separate entities (called sprites), attaching logic to individual elements leaving you, as developer, without the hassle of managing the relation of the drawn elements to the <canvas> element and DOM.
+Where the _HTMLCanvasElement_ differs from other HTML elements (in that its contents aren't visible as individual nodes in the DOM but are directly drawn as pixels onto a single surface), zCanvas provides an API that allows you to interact with drawable objects as individual entities (called _Sprites_), attaching logic to individual elements, leaving you as a developer without the hassle of managing the (lack of) relationship between the canvas contents and the surrounding DOM.

-zCanvas follows the concept of the DisplayList where drawable Objects become visible on screen once they have been added to a container. sprites are also containers, so you can stack sprites onto other sprites, without having to worry about z indices.
-If you're familiar with _addChild()_ and _removeChild()_, you're good to go.
+zCanvas follows the concept of the DisplayList where drawable objects become visible on screen once they have been added to a container.
+Sprites are also containers, so you can stack Sprites onto other Sprites, without having to worry about z indices.

 ## Works practically everywhere

-zCanvas has been written to work in a CommonJS/ES6 module structure, but comes prebuilt and transpiled to work in modern browsers from IE9 onwards.
+zCanvas has been written to work within a CommonJS/ES6-module structure, but comes prebuilt and transpiled to work in modern browsers from IE9 onwards.
 It has been tested and verified to work on:

  * Internet Explorer 9+ (note: requires polyfill for _requestAnimationFrame_ and _Promise_)